The interviewer wants to determine your boundaries. It is important to demonstrate you can manage anything that comes your way.

 "In 7 to 10 years from now, fr instance, I would like to have grown within the same company I started off with, having acquired skills enabling me to establish myself as an expert.
 I would love to be responsible for more managerial duties and ultimately lead a team of professionals."

-Ensure to review the job posting before the interview to familiarize yourself with the duties involved and the skills required from the successful incumbent.
-Answer by mentioning the steps you take as part of your sales process.
+Always review the job description before the interview to familiarize yourself with the personality traits required from the successful incumbent.

 Tell the interviewer about your organizational and time management skills in a work environment by providing an example of your capabilities.